andrewcomputsci2019/PathFinderFX/README.md

 ````
 ___
 ### Prims Randomized
 Prims Randomized is another MST based algorithm that can be used to create a perfect maze.
-The algorithm first starts by
+The algorithm starts by
 first picking a random cell in the grid.
-It then finds all the so-called frontier cells, these are cells that are adjacent but seperated by a cell
+It then finds all the so-called frontier cells, which are cells that are adjacent but separated by a cell
-from current cell, and adds them to the set of potential future cells to visit.
-Prims then randomly picks one of the cells from future cells set and
+from the current cell and adds them to the set of potential future cells to visit.
+Prims then randomly picks one of the cells from the future cells set, and then
 finds a neighboring cell that has already been visited and joins them together.
 It then adds its frontier cells to the future cell set and repeats till
 no cells remain.\
 Pseudo Code